What Is a Bioactive Terrarium

 Final Thoughts

-Bioactive terrariums replicate natural ecosystems by combining plants, microorganisms, and clean-up crew species.
-Isopods play a key role in maintaining these systems by breaking down organic waste.
+Bioactive terrariums recreate natural ecosystems by combining plants, microorganisms, and clean-up crew organisms into a self-sustaining system.

 Learn More About Bioactive Setups